Wageningen Bioveterinary Research (WBVR) conducts extensive research into the immunopathology of Bovine Respiratory Syncytial Virus (BRSV).

-Almost all cattle will have been infected with SCSV before their second year.
+Almost all cattle will have been infected with BRSV before their second year of life.
 Infections and re-infections mainly occur in the autumn and winter.
 Spreading of the virus is rarely seen at other times of the year, and the virus seems to survive in a dormant form within the population.

 What are the symptoms?

 BRSV can be particularly severe in young animals, where it often causes fever (body temperature above 39.5ºC), rapid breathing, breathing difficulties and abdominal breathing.
 The clinical symptoms usually start with coughing and nasal discharge.
 If the small airways are also affected, expiratory wheezing, rapid breathing and signs of shortness of breath, as well as cyanosis and forced breathing (active involvement of the rib and abdominal muscles on inhalation) are observed.
 Clinical symptoms coinciding with bronchiolitis and/or pneumonia are serious and are very likely to be fatal.